iwatake2222/play_with_tflite/pj_tflite_face_landmark_with_attention/README.md

 ## Note
 - When a face is rotated, accuracy may be decreased.
 It's because a rotation pre-process for mesh model is not implemented in this project to keep the code simple.
+- I also confirmed it works with ONNX Runtime and MNN
+    - Comment out `#define USE_TFLITE`

 ## Acknowledgements
 - https://github.com/google/mediapipe